2022

 Canadian Armed Forces (CAF) members are exposed to stressors while in garrison, or on deployment that can result in Operational Stress Injuries (OSIs) (e.g., Posttraumatic Stress Disorder (PTSD), depression, and anxiety).
 Exposure to morally injurious events (MIEs) (i.e.., engaging in or witnessing (in)actions that violate deeply held beliefs/values) that results in development of Moral Injury (MI) has been found to: increase feelings of shame, guilt, and anger; compromise relationships, trust, and hope; perpetuate PTSD, depression, anxiety, and substance abuse; and strongly predict suicide in military personnel and veterans.
 Of CAF members deployed from 2001-2013, over 50% were exposed to potentially MIEs.
 Recent studies have examined Moral Injury (MI) and applicable interventions.
 Developing and testing interventions that address MI is apt and timely.
 This project aims to study the effectiveness of Adaptive Disclosure Therapy (ADT) as a treatment for MI.

-Impact of sexual trauma during military service on Canadian female-identifying military members and veterans Margaret McKinnon, PhD McMaster University True Patriot Love Completed
+Impact of sexual trauma during military service on Canadian female-identifying military members and veterans Margaret McKinnon, PhD McMaster University IBM Canada Ltd. Completed

 Project Description